InnaKlimenteva/InnaKlimenteva/README.md

 👩🏼‍💻  I’m working as a freelancer, building sites and landing pages

-👯  I’m looking for a job in a team and would be happy to collaborate
+👯  I would be happy to collaborate

 🧰  Here is my Portfolio
 ```bash